 I have also “slept on both sides of the law” through my hostel stays.
 Most recent was my stay at the beautifully renovated Bristol Wing that is set in Bristol’s former police headquarters.
 Here you have unique facilities and an excellent location, right in the centre of the city with everything within reach.
 Don’t miss the St. Nicholas Market, just a short from the hostel.

 Before “joining the police” though, I also got to spend time behind bars in London.
-That was in 2017, when I spent a night in an old cell at Clink78.
-A funky hostel set in a 200-year old courthouse at King’s Cross.
+That was in 2017, when I spent the night in a funky hostel set in a 200-year old courthouse at King’s Cross.
 It was indeed a memorable stay (luckily I’m not claustrophobic), and this is the perfect location from where to go exploring the city on foot or to catch The Tube.

 One year later, I returned to the capital to stay in and write about three of PubLove’s London-hostels (The Exmouth Arms, The Steam Engine and The White Ferry), which I can highly recommend, if you’re looking for great locations, pub-atmosphere and the perfect chance to meet new people while exploring the city.
 And by choosing a different one each time, it makes you see the city from different perspectives.